Zimbabwe National Army: Equipment

 The operational readiness and serviceability rate of the army's weapons systems began undergoing a decline during the Second Congo War, due to an inability to source new parts and ammunition at a pace sufficient to keep up with wartime wear.
 Development loans to the Zimbabwean government by the World Bank and the International Monetary Fund were suspended when the ZNA was accused of diverting the money into the war effort.
 The ZNA was also badly affected by a subsequent arms embargo imposed by the EU due to allegations of human rights abuses.
 One consequence of the embargo was that the ZNA was forced to retire much of its technical equipment, namely radios, of Western origin.
 The logistics problem was further exacerbated during the collapse of the Zimbabwean dollar against major world currencies, which led to further budgetary restraints.
 Over half the army's tanks and armoured vehicles were rendered unserviceable due to a lack of funds to source spare parts, fuel, or training ammunition.
 To raise funds, the ZNA was forced to auction off much of its trailers, ammunition trucks, and engineering vehicles.
 Army ammunition continued to be sourced from ZDI, but the latter suspended operations in 2015 when the ZNA defaulted on its payments.

-In February 2017, Zimbabwean officials revealed that the army and air force were heavily in debt with Chinese creditors due to defaulting on payments for Chinese arms.
+In February 2017, Zimbabwean officials revealed that the ZNA was heavily in debt with Chinese creditors due to defaulting on payments for Chinese arms.
 The government granted a number of domestic platinum claims to a Chinese defence contractor, Norinco, to help cover the existing debt.